my_main_app/templates/_base.html

 TemplateHook¶

-Adding a hook-point in main_app
+Adding a hook-point in main_app's template:

 # my_main_app/templates/_base.html